Update - January 2016

 It is accepted that a growing KL needs power but was it necessary to route the power lines through one of the few hiking spots remaining in this area?
 This area is supposed to be classified as Forest Reserve (hutan simpan) after all.

 Anyway what's done is done.
-The trail is still open to hikers and once you get beyond the affected area, the upper levels of the mountain remain as pristine as ever so read on and see what I wrote last year which still applies.
+The trail is still open to hikers and once you get beyond the affected area, the upper levels of the mountain remain as pristine as ever so read on and see what I wrote in 2015 which still applies.

 It was New Years Day 2015.
 I usually like to get some exercise on the first day of the new year.
 I had planned to wake up at 5am and greet the first sunrise of the year from the top of Broga Hill but I didn’t manage to get up that early.